kimh/clojure-by-example/source/index.md

 <br>
 <br>

-If key already exists, it replace the value.
+If the key already exists, it replaces the value.

-## Combine maps
+## Merge

 ```clojure
 user=> (merge {"Apple", "Mac" "Microsoft" "Windows"} {1 2})